hakuhodo-technologies/scope-rl/docs/documentation/subpackages/basicgym_about.rst

 The simulator is particularly intended for reinforcement learning algorithms and follows `OpenAI Gym <https://github.com/openai/gym>`_ and `Gymnasium <https://github.com/Farama-Foundation/Gymnasium>`_ interface.
 We design BasicGym as a configurative environment so that researchers and practitioner can customize the environmental modules including UserModel.

-Note that, BasicGym is publicized as a sub-package of :doc:`SCOPE-RL <index>`, which streamlines the implementation of offline reinforcement learning (offline RL) and off-policy evaluation and selection (OPE/OPS) procedures.
+Note that, BasicGym is publicized as a sub-package of :doc:`SCOPE-RL </documentation/index>`, which streamlines the implementation of offline reinforcement learning (offline RL) and off-policy evaluation and selection (OPE/OPS) procedures.

 Basic Setting
 ~~~~~~~~~~